Pareto Chart Tool

-When a team work together in a large and complex project, it can be quite tricky to understand the importance of certain issues.
-Pareto charts can show the team the a few important things that really matter the most.
+When a team works together in a large and complex project, it can be quite tricky to understand the importance of certain issues.
+Pareto charts can show the team a few important things that really matter the most.

 Creating a Pareto Chart